mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 Sites to practice:

-- [Leetcode](http://leetcode.com/), I have a university discount so I got premium for a year for 99$, the contests start on Saturdays at 7PM PDT
+- [Leetcode](http://leetcode.com/), I have a university discount, so I got the premium for a year for 99$.
+The LC contests start on Saturdays at 7PM PDT
-- [Binary Search](https://binarysearch.com/), high quality problems too, the contests happen on Saturdays at 11AM PDT
+- [Binary Search](https://binarysearch.com/), high-quality problems too, the contests start on Saturdays at 11AM PDT
-- [Codeforces](https://codeforces.com/), if you like harder problems then try Codeforces, I think the Div2 A, B and C problems are similar to what you'd get in an interview
+- [Codeforces](https://codeforces.com/), if you like harder problems, then try Codeforces.
+I think the Div2 A, B, and C problems are similar to what you'd get in an interview

 Books:

 - [Elements of Programming Interviews](https://www.amazon.com/Elements-Programming-Interviews-Insiders-Guide/dp/1479274836) - Standard resource
-- [Competitive Programmer's Handbook](https://cses.fi/book/book.pdf) - This may look advanced for the interviews but the chapters 6 (Greedy Algorithms)
+- [Competitive Programmer's Handbook](https://cses.fi/book/book.pdf) - This may look advanced for the interviews, but chapters 6 (Greedy Algorithms)
-, 8 (Amortized Analysis), 10 (Bit Manipulation), 26 (String Algorithms) have techniques that are commonly used in coding interviews.
+, 8 (Amortized Analysis), 10 (Bit Manipulation), 26 (String Algorithms) have techniques commonly used in coding interviews.
-- [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850) - Great resource, I really like how problems are solved in EPI more though
+- [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850) - Great resource.
+I like how problems are solved in EPI more, though.

 ## System Design

-System design interviews are very unpredictable, you could practice a lot but the problem that you may get touches a point that you've never seen before so you have to come up with something based on your experience, if you're targeting L5+ you'll have at least one System Design interview.
+System design interviews are very unpredictable.
+You could practice a lot, but the problem you may get touches a point that you've never seen before, so you have to develop something based on your experience.
+If you're targeting L5+ at Google and Airbnb or L4+ at Facebook you'll have at least one System Design interview.

 ### Acquiring knowledge

-- Watch all the videos from the [MIT 6.824 Distributed Systems](https://pdos.csail.mit.edu/6.824/schedule.html) course and **do the labs**, this resource helped immensely during the team matching phase at Google where I had a chance to show what I learned and how I could be useful to the team, my favorite lectures: [all the Raft ones](https://thesquareplanet.com/blog/students-guide-to-raft/) and how Facebook uses Memcached.
+- Watch all the videos from the [MIT 6.824 Distributed Systems](https://pdos.csail.mit.edu/6.824/schedule.html) course and **do the labs**, this resource helped immensely during the team matching phase at Google, where I had a chance to show what I learned and how I could be useful to the team, my favorite lectures: [all the Raft ones](https://thesquareplanet.com/blog/students-guide-to-raft/) and how Facebook uses Memcached.
-- Watch tons of presentations about how big companies solve problems at scale, my links will be below
+- Watch tons of presentations about how big companies solve problems at scale; my links will be below
-- Learn algorithms and data structures used in distributed systems, my links will be below
+- Learn algorithms and data structures used in distributed systems; my links will be below
 - Read [the cloud design patterns](https://docs.microsoft.com/en-us/azure/architecture/patterns/) for building reliable, scalable, secure applications in the cloud.
-- If you're a full time software engineer then you have to ask for challenging problems to your manager, I'm really blessed to have had an awesome manager that really cared about me in my previous company and actually helped me create projects from scratch where I had the chance to learn and grow, that was one of the reasons why I stayed there for so long.
+- If you're a full-time Software Engineer, then ask your manager for more challenging problems.
+I'm honored to have had a fantastic manager who genuinely cared about me in my previous company and helped me work on big projects where I had the chance to learn and grow.
+That was one of the reasons why I stayed there for so long.

 ### Interview preparation

 - Learn how to use google drawings, [this is my google drawings template](https://docs.google.com/drawings/d/11GQ_JBU5AH9BV40BulAuFIv66CexIad1zalG26OzZh4/edit?usp=sharing) and
  [this is an example of how I used it](https://docs.google.com/drawings/d/1PbxOaBTwC3BfTMpZx9WtRmoSnWfMM5cmCSAT5mrqODA/edit?usp=sharing)
 - Master the structure of the interview, [I followed this system design template](https://leetcode.com/discuss/career/229177/My-System-Design-Template)
-- Define functional and non-functional requirements, don't make too many assumptions and if you do say them out loud so your interviewer is aware of this, big focus on mentioning tradeoffs
+- Define functional and non-functional requirements, don't make too many assumptions, and if you do say them out loud, so your interviewer is aware of this, big focus on mentioning tradeoffs

 {{< interview-example >}}
 > Design a system that does X and handles REQ requests doing W writes and R reads

-- what are the most important features?
+- What are the most critical features?
-- daily active users, traffic volume, read/write ratio?
+- Daily active users, traffic volume, read/write ratio?
-- are these writes in a single/multiple regions?
+- Are these writes in single/multiple regions?
-- access patterns, even load vs spikes throughout the day?
+- Access patterns, even load vs. spikes throughout the day?
-- latency requirements, tradeoff fast reads with slow writes?
+- Latency requirements, tradeoff fast reads for slow writes?
-- data consistency, eventual vs strong consistency
+- Data consistency, eventual vs. strong consistency

 ---

-> Design a chat system where users send and receive messages in real time
+> Design a chat system where users send and receive messages in real-time

-(after talking about the functional and non-functional requirements...)
+(after talking about the functional and non-functional requirements)

 The client can use the following approaches:

 - **polling**, here the client will periodically make requests at some fixed rate like every 30s, the disadvantage is that every time we're creating a new connection and wasting server resources because we might not have any message to send or receive.
-- **long polling**, in this approach similar to polling but instead we keep the connection open and wait for the server to send some data across the wire, as soon as we receive data we reopen/create a connection
+- **long polling**, this approach is similar to polling.
+However, we keep the connection open and wait for the server to send some data across the wire, as soon as we receive data, we reopen/create a connection
-- **web sockets**, in this approach we keep the connection open since ws connections are persistent and are made for bidirectional communication, for the application protocol it could depend on the devices we'll use for the chat system, if it's a battery powered device then the overhead of the XMPP protocol is having to parse XML which could be detrimental to the battery life, instead, the MQTT protocol is designed to use bandwidth and battery sparingly, at the same time the XMPP protocol is extensible and adaptable that we could use if we want for additional functionality like bots.
+- **web sockets**, in this approach, we keep the connection open since web sockets connections are persistent and made for bidirectional communication, for the application protocol, it could depend on the devices we'll use for the chat system, if it's a battery-powered device, then the overhead of the XMPP protocol is the fact that the device has to parse XML, which could be detrimental to the battery life, instead, the MQTT protocol is designed to use bandwidth and battery sparingly.
+At the same time, the XMPP protocol is extensible and adaptable that we could use if we want additional functionality like bots.
 {{< /interview-example >}}

-- Do some [back of the envelope calculations](/notes/computer-science/system-design/back-of-the-envelope-calculations/) if needed, always clarify with your interviewer, this step is crucial at big companies where you need to design for scale and think about capacity planning before you design your system, [I have created an article with exercises and estimates that could be helpful](/notes/computer-science/system-design/back-of-the-envelope-calculations/), I've taken this example from [Gaurav Sen's awesome course on system design](https://get.interviewready.io/)
+- Do some [back of the envelope calculations](/notes/computer-science/system-design/back-of-the-envelope-calculations/) if needed, always clarify with your interviewer.
+This step is crucial at big companies where you need to design for scale and think about capacity planning before you design your system, [I have created an article with exercises and estimates that could be helpful](/notes/computer-science/system-design/back-of-the-envelope-calculations/), I've taken this example from [Gaurav Sen's awesome course on system design](https://get.interviewready.io/)